Thursday Contra Dances at The Concord Scout House

 Please let Dereck or your other sound tech know if you have special sound requirements.

-A few days before the dance, you’ll get a reminder from Dan robot about the upcoming event, as well as an invitation to provide (via a webpage) an inventory of sound equipment needs for your group.
-Please have the appropriate member of your group respond to that request, as it makes for a more relaxing setup (especially if the band’s arrival is delayed).
+A few days before the dance, you’ll get a reminder about the upcoming event, as well as an invitation to provide (via a webpage) an inventory of sound equipment needs for your group.
+Please have the appropriate member of your group respond to that request, as it makes for a more relaxing setup, especially if the band’s arrival is delayed.

-The sound check should be completed by 7:30 PM, so we can start on time.
 The first half ends with a waltz somewhere around 9:00.
-The break lasts about 15 minutes; it’s up to the band, in communication with the caller, to get things started again.
-Dancers expect a hambo or other couple dance; ask a committee member for guidance on this if you have questions.
-The last waltz should end by 10:30 PM; we must clear the building promptly after that.
+The break lasts about 10-12 minutes; it’s up to the band, in communication with the caller, to get things started again.
+At the beginning of the second half, dancers expect a hambo or other couple dance, although you may just start up with a contra if the band would rather; ask a committee member for guidance on this if you have questions.

 The available pay per person is a guarantee plus bonus (for sufficient attendance).
 The guarantee depends on the number of performers: